Disability Discrimination in the Workplace

 Separately, our client had applied for a new role within the business and she was successful.
 The new role came with a higher salary and was more accommodating to our client’s condition.

-After being told she was successful at the interview, our client was told that she was no longer eligible for the new role, because she was on a performance improvement plan.
+After being told she was successful at the interview, our client was then told she was no longer eligible for the new role, because she was on a performance improvement plan.

 KH’s treatment at work became so upsetting she was signed off by her GP.